vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-ceph-distributed-container-native-storage.md

 color: "#C12D2D"

 ---
 Gone are the days where Kubernetes was an exclusive cloud construct.
-When there are robust private cloud solutions
+For Enterprises, a viable container strategy that allows them to move applications of all nature on-premises from PoC to production is absolutely indispensable.

+Container Native Storage is a key component to ensure enterprises' success in this journey of modernization.

 ### If Containers are stateless why do they need storage ?